asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 And then the garbage collection side or basically a merge side on the background turns those replicated files into erasure coded data files, which are more space efficient.
-So you don't store the same, basically if you write data over and over, you don't store all the copies, you store just the most recent one and you also apply erasure coding and things like that, making it more storage optimized.
+You don't store the same, basically if you write data over and over, you don't store all the copies, you store just the most recent one and you also apply erasure coding and things like that, making it more storage optimized.

 {% include timecode.html time="9:40" %}
-So logically, they also split their disk into a lot of different things.
+Logically, they also split their disk into a lot of different things.
 Like there's a segment group at the top.
-So like your logical space of the disk, your gigabytes and terabytes of disks, a virtual disk space turns into segments, segment groups, which turn into segments and those each segment is stored on each block server.
+Your logical space of the disk, your gigabytes and terabytes of disks, a virtual disk space turns into segments, segment groups, which turn into segments and those each segment is stored on each block server.

 And this whole logical structure allows for more parallelism in the disk itself.
-So write into different segments, segment groups or segments turns into rates into different block servers, which allows for more parallelism.
+Write into different segments, segment groups or segments turns into rates into different block servers, which allows for more parallelism.
 And that is important for performance.

 As I mentioned before, none of the blocks actually handle persistence.
 Persistence handled by the Pango distributed file system.
-So underneath that is also Pango.
+Underneath that is also Pango.

 {% include timecode.html time="10:30" %}
-So what does the lock structure device look like?
+What does the lock structure device look like?
 This is basically the client writes or front end writes.
-So they start turning those in place updates into appends in Pango.
+They start turning those in place updates into appends in Pango.
 And this is a replicated data file where each four kilobyte data piece has a header.

-So the write request comes in, you write that data to Pango and acknowledge the write.
+The write request comes in, you write that data to Pango and acknowledge the write.
 And then there are additional data structures to speed up recovery or moving block storage, block servers between moving chunks between block servers.

-So there's a transaction file and this whole SS table, lock structure from history, data structure to support basically to know which logical offset corresponds to which file.
+There's a transaction file and this whole SS table, lock structure from history, data structure to support basically to know which logical offset corresponds to which file.
 And similar to all the other lock structure storage engines.
-So this is the front end part.
+This is the front end part.

 {% include timecode.html time="11:32" %}
 The back end part is mostly garbage collection and some scrubbing they mentioned for correctness.
-So basically making sure that there's no bitrot.
+Basically making sure that there's no bitrot.
 They briefly mentioned that as well.

-So on the garbage collection side, you have a block client, which writes that data to the LSBD core in a block server, which we write the REPLX into Pango with the replicated data file.
+On the garbage collection side, you have a block client, which writes that data to the LSBD core in a block server, which we write the repl into Pango with the replicated data file.
 And then the garbage collection worker reads that back and stores a razor coded file again in Pango.
 There's less data here because I guess this is not like a hard number.